sgago/thestudyguide/sysdesign/sysdesign.md

 - The **signature algorithm** used by the certificate authority to sign the certificate.
 - A digital **signature** used to verify the authenticity of the certificate.

 Now, each certificate is chained to an issuing identity, another CA, that granted the certificate.
 This creates a chain of certificates.
-The top-level, final certificate is the root CA, like Let's Encrypt.
+The top-level, final certificate is from a root CA. For example, Let's Encrypt has a top-level, root CA.

 Here's an example of a website (service), intermediate, and root CA chain.
 ![Diagram of the certificate chain](../diagrams/out/certificate-chain/certificate-chain.svg)